hknutzen/Netspoc/technical.markdown

 until the second interface of the pathrestriction is reached, to find the path to be invalid.
-To save these steps, Netspoc divides loops with pathrestrictions into partitions and stores at every pathrestricted interface the partitions that can be reached.
+To save these steps, Netspoc divides loops with pathrestrictions into partitions and stores at every pathrestricted interface the partitions that can be reached when the interface is passed from router to zone (zone direction) or from zone to router (router direction).

 {% include image.html src="./images/find_loop_paths.png" description="" %}